AhmadMorningstar/Tecno-Spark-10-Root-Guide/README.md

 ---

+## Preparation: On Your Windows 10/11 PC
+You must download the drivers and install them from the provided link below in step 2.

-## 1. Preparation: On Your Tecno Phone
+## Preparation: On Your Tecno Phone

 Before connecting your phone to the PC, you need to enable the hidden developer settings.